 The resulting exhibit presents archival and contemporary photography that documents important firsts in the history of Latino Students at the University of Kentucky.
 The photos chosen for this exhibit focus on individual student experiences and collective student action by highlighting the firsts in our community while celebrating the diversity of experiences and identities encompassed by students of Latin American descent at the University of Kentucky.
 In addition to providing greater visibility to the presence and history of Latinos at the University, this project also acknowledges the power of the spaces in history that are left unknown, either because they were never recorded or because the records have not yet been found.
 These images remind us to nurture the culture we were raised in and translate it into our experiences navigating a post-secondary education.
 As the first official collection of the history of Latino students at the University of Kentucky, this exhibit helps us better understand and analyze the changing needs of this historically underserved community and encourages us all to rethink what it means to be a Wildcat.

 Click here to download a brochure about this image gallery and the companion physical exhibit.
+An essay (The History of Latino Students at the University of Kentucky, 1865-2019) based on the research is also available online.

 Exhibit and related lecture both sponsored by: